-If you have a business in the Netherlands and you invest in environmentally friendly business resources, you may possible be able to use the Random depreciation of environmental investments scheme (Willekeurige afschrijving voor milieu-investeringen, VAMIL).
-The scheme means that you may write off a random percentage of the costs of business resources for a random year.
-You can achieve a liquidity or interest advantage in this way.
-The following costs are eligible for depreciation:
+Do you have a business in the Netherlands and do you invest in environmentally friendly business resources?
+You may be able to use the Random depreciation of environmental investments scheme (Willekeurige afschrijving voor milieu-investeringen, VAMIL).

-You can apply the VAMIL scheme in addition to the Environmental investment allowance (MIA).
+You can apply for the VAMIL scheme in addition to the Environmental investment allowance (MIA).

 When do you qualify?

-- Your company must be registered in the Netherlands and liable to pay tax in the Netherlands.
+- Your company must be registered in the Netherlands, Aruba, Curaçao, St. Maarten, or the special Dutch municipalities Bonaire, St Eustatius, or Saba and be liable to pay tax in the Netherlands.

 - You invest at least €2,500 per year.